If you know someone who doesn’t know how to clear samples, please share this post with them.

-A lot of times we as producers or beat makers, (I use the term loosely) find a song, hear a portion we want, and we sample it without knowing who owns it.
+A lot of times producers or beatmakers find a song, hear a portion they want, and then sample it without knowing who owns the original song.

 This goes deeper than knowing the name of the song and performing artist because some songs are covers.
 This means the master recording could be owned by a separate entity.

-This entity might be an indie artist, another label or some unknown recording studio engineer given the artist or producer hasn’t fully paid for studio time.
+This entity might be an indie artist, another label, or some unknown recording studio engineer given the artist or producer hasn’t fully paid for studio time.
 A janky way to do business, but a recording studio (or engineer) needs to have some insurance in place.

 Knowing this information up-front will help the process move along a lot smoother.

 Step 2: Find The Copyright & Master Recording Owners

-If you’re sampling from a hardcopy you’ll have all the information or most of it in front of you.
-You can also type in the name of the song into a PROs data base (Ascap & Bmi) and they will give you a run down of the following
+If you’re sampling from a hard copy you’ll have all the information or most of it in front of you.
+You can also type in the name of the song into a PROs database (Ascap or Bmi for example) and they will give you a rundown of the following